Quedgeley Wanderers Football Club

-(b) The Club will also abide by The Football Association's Child Protection Policies and Procedures, Codes of Conduct and the Equal Opportunities and Anti-Discrimination Policy: In addition Club Officers, Committee Members, Club members, Coaches, Players, Parents and all those persons associating themselves with, or supporting, the Club shall comply with the Club's own Policy Statement and Codes of Conduct.
+(b) The Club will also abide by The Football Association's Child Protection Policies and Procedures, RESPECT Codes of Conduct and the Equal Opportunities and Anti-Discrimination Policy and Diversity policy: In addition Club Officers, Committee Members, Club members, Coaches, Players, Parents and all those persons associating themselves with, or supporting, the Club shall comply with the Club's own Policy Statement and Codes of Conduct.

 5. Club Membership

 (a) The members of the Club from time to time shall be those persons listed in the register of members (the Membership Register), which shall be maintained by the Membership Secretary.
 Members shall have the right of access, on request, to the information held about them on the Membership Register.
 Personal information held about Members on the Membership Register shall only be obtained and used for the purposes of Club administration and managing the affairs of the teams.
 It shall not be used for any other purpose without the prior permission of the member.